Ripostory/GROUP_PROJECTS/PA10/README.md

 b to launch ball

 You start with three lives.
 Once you lose them, it's game over.
-To activate multiball, just press the b button to use your next life.
+To activate multiball, just load multiple balls onto the plunger.
+Note: it only works if you have lives to spare.
 1000 points earns another life.